Affiliate links on Android Authority may earn us a commission. Learn more.

 Google’s Play Store app sharing program, also known as Nearby Share, works almost like AirDrop on iOS devices.
 It’s a handy option that lets you send files and information from one device to the next without connecting the two.

 You have to keep in mind that not every app supports Nearby Share.
-The Stadia app has off-limits content, while paid-for apps also aren’t available for obvious reasons.
-Sideloaded apps are also not included, but you’ll likely have the APK saved and available to share outside of the Play Store, anyway.
+The Stadia app has off-limits content, while paid apps aren’t available either for obvious reasons.
+Sideloaded apps are not included, but you’ll likely have the APK saved and available to share outside of the Play Store for an easy workaround.

 The feature is pretty situational, but it does have its uses.
 For instance, it could be a boon for those who want to share a large, free game but don’t have access to fast or free Wi-Fi.